darthinvader/daggerheart-tools/memory-bank/tasks/TASK007-character-leveling-thresholds-and-class-features.md

 ## Acceptance Criteria

 - Thresholds are displayed in their own section with a concise, accurate explanation and stay in sync with HP changes (ResourcesCard no longer displays thresholds inline).
-- Leveling flow allows advancing from 1→10 with validation of required choices; Save persists and updates summary cards.
+- Leveling flow allows advancing from 1→10 with validation of required choices; Save persists the level number and a record of selections only (no automatic mutations to Resources or Traits).
+Summary shows the history.
+Players apply stat changes manually.
 - Class/Subclass features are listed by level, future features are indicated, and choice-based unlocks enforce selection at unlock time.
 - All new logic is covered by unit tests (threshold math + unlock gating + basic UI flows).
 - No regressions in existing tests; typecheck/build remain green.